-Slash-and-burn farming continues in remoter areas.
-As we improved our farming with better breeds of plants and specific tools for preparing the ground, we improved our nutrition by quality and quantity.
+This farming method continues in remoter areas.
+As we invented new techniques for growing better breeds of plants and specific tools for preparing the ground, we improved our nutrition by quality and quantity.
 As our health and reproductive capacity improved we were able to give birth and raise more children in good health.
-As our populations grew locally within the forested lands the cycles of slash-and-burn reached an intensity of use of the land that there was insufficient regeneration of the slow-growing trees.
+As our populations grew locally within the forested lands the cycles of swiddens reached an intensity of use of the land that there was insufficient regeneration of the slow-growing trees.
 Deforestation started early, continues now, and goes faster using chain-saws and logging trucks.